SAP/ui5-webcomponents-react/packages/ui5-webcomponents-react-seed/README.md

 # Description

-The goal of this repository is to increase the boostrap time spent on a new project with the React + UI5WebComponentsReact with several things already set.
+The goal of this repository is to increase the boostrap time spent on projects which uses **React + UI5 WebComponents React**.

 # Wanna Help?